 - Bulgarian split squats: similar to split squats, Bulgarian split squats are a bit of a pain to learn and a bit of a pain to do, but they’re extremely effective for bulking up the quads.

 If your hips are lagging behind your quads, you could switch to a low-bar squat position to emphasize your hips a bit more.
 However, keep in mind that we have a whole movement pattern designed to bulk up your hips: the deadlift.

 So if your hips are lagging behind, that might be a reason to deadlift more often or to use more deadlift accessories (such as hip thrusts and Romanian deadlifts).

 How Much Weight Should You Be Able to Front Squat?

 How much can the average man expect to squat?
 Most of the strength standards measure the low-bar back squat, not the front squat.
 However, most people can front squat roughly 75% as much as they can back squat, allowing us to take the strength standards from ExRx and make some estimations.

 If you’re new to lifting and you’ve never front squatted before, you might be able to lift somewhere in the neighbourhood of 115 pounds for a single repetition.
-Mind you, according to data collected by the CDC, the average man is 5’8 and 197 pounds, with a BMI of 30, making him obese.
+Mind you, according to data collected by the CDC, the average man is 5’9 and 197 pounds, with a BMI of 29, making him just shy of obese.
 If you’re taller or lighter than that, you may find that you aren’t able to lift quite as much.

 Most people already have enough muscle mass to front squat more than 115 pounds, it’s just that they aren’t very good a the lift yet.
 Hell, most beginners can’t even front squat at all, let alone with much weight on the bar.
 But with a couple months of practice, the average novice lifter can front squat around: